 Tips on addressing people in Japan

-• When meeting and address people in general, the rules are easy.
+• When meeting and addressing people in general, the rules are easy.
 Unless you’ve been invited to use first names, then it’s polite to stick to surnames only.
 Jumping to first names too quickly might well be deemed as presumptuous (and even offensive if the person is more senior to you in age or position).
-This is because hierarchy is an important part of Japanese culture; something that you should conscious of if you’re to make the right impression.
+This is because hierarchy is an important part of Japanese culture; something that you should be conscious of if you’re to make the right impression.

 • When addressing someone you should suffix that person’s surname with the term ‘san’.
-So, if you’re speaking to Mr Sato, then you the correct way to address him would be as Sato-san.
+So, if you’re speaking to Mr Sato, then the correct way to address him would be as Sato-san.
 If you’re speaking to Mrs Sato, then she too should be addressed as Sato-san.
 This term does not discriminate between genders.
 If your Japanese peer has lived or worked outside of Japan in a more egalitarian culture, then they may introduce themselves with their first name to make you feel more comfortable.
 When this is the case, you should prefix their first name with ‘san’ instead.

 If you’re someone that likes gaming, then you may also see Japanese gamers append the number three to an opponent’s name when playing.